DYAC-FM: 2023-present: Brigada News FM

-Earlier that month, in line for Brigada News FM Cebu's 10th anniversary, Brigada Mass Media Corporation (BMMC) bought the station's airtime lease and relocated its studio and offices to Uptown Residences in Brgy.
+Earlier that month, Brigada Mass Media Corporation bought the station's airtime and relocated its studio and offices to Uptown Residences in Brgy.
 Guadalupe.
+It was later revealed on June 27, that BMMC also leased Mareco's stations in Manila, Baguio, and Davao.
 On May 15, as part of its transition, 90.7 FM began simulcasting 93.1 FM during automated and graveyard timeslots.

-On June 18, 2023, Brigada News FM Cebu shifted its operations to this frequency full-time; hence rebranding the station as 90.7 Brigada News FM.
+On June 18, 2023, Brigada News FM Cebu shifted its entire operations to this frequency as 90.7 Brigada News FM.
 The station transferred its transmitter facilities to Mt.
-Busay with a newly installed 20-kilowatt stereo transmitter.
-A day prior, its former frequency was downgraded to a repeater of the latter, which lasted until August 14.
+Busay with a newly installed 20-kilowatt stereo transmitter, which in turn replace DYWF's transmitter equipment.
+Meanwhile, its former frequency was downgraded to a repeater of the latter until it went off the air on August 14 ahead of the expiration of Brigada's airtime lease with Vimcontu.

 On June 30, 2023, at 9:31 pm, Brigada News FM aired a 2-hour special countdown program, leading up to its fully transition to this frequency the following day at midnight.

-On July 1, 2023, as part of "Kalimti ang Ex, Mas Lami ang Bag-o!" transition campaign, Brigada News FM Cebu was officially launched, and the inauguration and blessing ceremony of its studio and offices in Brgy.
+On July 1, 2023, as part of "Kalimti ang Ex, Mas Lami ang Bag-o!" transition campaign, Brigada News FM Cebu was officially launched, and the inauguration and blessing ceremony of its studio and offices in Uptown Residences in Brgy.
 Guadalupe, along with a motorcade at selected streets in Cebu and a free disco at the Kamagayan Food Park.
 Station Manager, current Area Manager for Visayas and founder of ANAKK, Inc. Raul del Prado, Brigada Group of Companies President Elmer Catulpos and other Brigada news teams and officials were present in the occasion.
 Former Bombo Radyo Cebu personality Atty.
 Juril Patiño was promoted as station manager.

 In March 2024, Brigada News FM started carrying the tagline "#iBrigadaMo".

 On March 31, 2025, Brigada News FM launched its new tagline "Be the Heart of the Delightful Philippines", promoting Metro Cebu as the main tourism gateway in Central Philippines as well as being the jump off to various local destinations in both the province and its neighbours.